sachin6174/YBV-QR-Encoder-Decoder/README.md

-# About Secure Text
+# About YBV QR Encode Decode

 ![Icon](./icons/icon128.png)

-YBV QRCode Decode is a chrome web extension which can help you to decrypt QR data when you will provide with the password and then the number of iterations.
+YBV QR Encode Decode is a chrome web extension which can help you to decrypt QR data when you will provide with the password and then the number of iterations.

 ### Algorithum Under the hood